hollenstein/xlsxreport/DOCUMENTATION.md

 - Required: `columns: list[str]`<br>
 --- *Note: Description missing* ---

-#### Tag sample sections
+#### Tag sections
-In a `tag sample section`, columns are not directly specified with a `columns` parameter but rather by specifying a `tag` that allows the selection of columns containing a specific substring, but that also have a part of the column name different in each CSV file.
+In a `tag section`, columns are not directly specified with a `columns` parameter but rather by specifying a `tag` that allows the selection of columns containing a specific string, but that also have a part of the column name different in each CSV file.
 The `tag` is used as a regular expression pattern to find matching colummns.
 This allows for example to create a section containing all "Intensity" columns, irrespective of how the samples are named.
-A second, global parameter called `sample_extraction_tag` is used to determine the sample names that together with the specified `tag` make up the column names.
-The `sample_extraction_tag` is also a regular expression pattern that is used to find the corresponding part in column names and extract the sample names as the remainder.
-The `sample_extraction_tag` is defined in the `settings` area of the template file.

 ##### Additional section parameters
 - Required: `tag: str`<br>
 --- *Note: Description missing* ---
-If no `supheader` is explicitly specified, the `tag` is used instead.

 - Optional: `remove_tag: bool`<br>
 --- *Note: Description missing* ---